NopeNix/Whale-Mate/README.md

 ## Introduction

-Whale Mate is a comprehensive Docker stack management solution that goes far beyond simple container updates.
+Whale Mate is a Docker stack management tool that helps you keep your containers updated and backed up.
 It provides:

 - **Automatic Container Updates**: Keep your containers up-to-date based on flexible policies
 - **Version History & Backups**: Automatic and manual backups of your compose files with full version control